PSP-Archive/Chronoswitch/README.md

 The downgrader is "signed", and can be launched without having a custom firmware installed.
 Once you run the application, follow the on-screen instructions.

 ## Changelog
+### Version 7.6.5
+* PSP GO: Detect if there is a Resume Game hibernation file or not.
+### Version 7.6.4
+* md5 checksum for PSP GO supported firmware.
+* Yep I skipped over 7.6.3 somehow....
 ### Version 7.6.2
 * Added more user friendly firmware error output.
 If not running a firmware that is supported that is.
 ### Version 7.6.1